Skip to navigation | Skip to main content | Skip to footer

 Electronic Equipment

-4.13 The University has a specific policy on the use of dictionaries in examinations.
-It is available online and is on display outside all examination rooms.
-It is your responsibility to consult this policy and know and observe what it says.
+4.9 The University has separate guidance on the use of calculators and dictionaries in examinations.
+These are available online and are displayed outside all examination rooms.
+It is your responsibility to consult these and observe what they say.

 Other non authorised materials